-Mr. Bradford also reiterated some recommendations to the Commission from his 2008 testimony to include: cap any prudence determination that it makes at a figure that does no more than maintain the current state and value of the Lee project; determine a maximum acceptable cost for the Lee project as factor to mitigate cost overruns; revisit the determination that payments to secure long lead time items are "project development costs"; require competitive power procurement to screen supply resources; reiterate the 2008 statement that a showing will be required that all cost effective energy efficiency programs are in place; and that shifting risk from the investors to the ratepayers should result in a corresponding reduction in the allowed rate of return allowed to the investors.
+Mr. Bradford also reiterated some recommendations to the Commission from his 2008 testimony to include: cap any prudence determination that it makes at a figure that does no more than maintain the current state and value of the Lee project; determine a maximum acceptable cost for the Lee project as a factor to mitigate cost overruns; revisit the determination that payments to secure long lead time items are "project development costs"; require competitive power procurement to screen supply resources; reiterate the 2008 statement that a showing will be required that all cost-effective EE programs are in place; and reduce the allowed rate of return allowed to investors if risk is shifted from investors to the rate payers.

-The Public Staff presented its panel of witnesses Maness and Ellis, who testified that through December 31, 2009, Duke had incurred project development costs of approximately \$172 million.
+The Public Staff presented, as a panel, witnesses Maness and Ellis, who testified that through December 31, 2009, Duke had incurred project development costs of approximately \$172 million.
 The Public Staff witnesses testified that Duke is now asking for Commission approval of its decision to incur the project development costs necessary to continue development work from January 1, 2010, through December 31, 2013, of up to \$287 million, for a total of \$459 million through December 31, 2013, to ensure that the Lee Nuclear Station remains an option to serve customer needs in the 2021 timeframe.
-(T. Vol. 2, pp. 139-140)

-With regard to Duke's previous applications for approval to incur nuclear development costs, witnesses Maness and Ellis testified that by Order issued March 20, 2007, prior to the enactment of G.S.
-62-110.7, the Commission ruled, in response to a request filed by Duke, that it was appropriate in general for Duke to pursue preliminary siting, design and licerising of the proposed Lee Nuclear Station through December 31, 2007, and incur costs not to exceed the North Carolina allocable portion of Duke's total system share of \$125 million, and that it was in the public interest for all potential resource options, including nuclear generation, to be adequately considered to ensure that the most economical resources are available to meet customers' needs on a timely basis.
-On clarification, the Commission stated, by Order issued August 6, 2007, that it did not intend to approve or endorse any specific nuclear technology or design, and that it had not preapproved or denied any particular ratemaking treatment for development costs regardless of whether the plant was completed, abandoned, or never begun.
-(T. Vol. 2, 140-141)
+With regard to Duke's previous applications for approval to incur nuclear development costs, witnesses Maness and Ellis testified that, by Order issued March 20, 2007, prior to the enactment of G.S.
+62-110.7, the Commission ruled 1) it was appropriate in general for Duke to pursue preliminary siting, design and licensing of the proposed Lee Nuclear Station through December 31, 2007, and to incur costs not to exceed the North Carolina allocable portion of Duke's total system share of \$125 million, and 2) it was in the public interest for all potential resource options, including nuclear generation, to be adequately considered to ensure that the most economical resources are available to meet customers' needs on a timely basis.
+By Order issued August 6, 2007, the Commission clarified that it did not intend to approve or endorse any specific nuclear technology or design, and that it had not pre-approved or denied any particular ratemaking treatment for development costs regardless of whether the plant was completed, abandoned, or never begun.